chetanpalde/nlp_pipeline/nlp_pipeline_apis/README.md

 		5.Percentage
 		6.Date
 		7.Time
-	The method takes string as input and returns the output in the following JSON format.
+	It takes string as input and returns the output in the following JSON format.

 		url: http://localhost:9000/get-open-nlp-ner

-		eg: curl -v -X POST -H "Content-Type:application/json" -d '{"sentence":"Your String Data"}' 	http://localhost:9000/get-open-nlp-ner
+		eg: curl -X POST -H "Content-Type:application/json" -d '{"sentence":"Your String Data"}' 	http://localhost:9000/get-open-nlp-ner

 	Input text: Sachin Tendulkar is regarded as the god of cricket.
 Mr.Barak Obama is the President of United States.
 Its Narendra Modi who is holding the title of Prime minister of India.
 Delhi is capital of India.
 Indias independence day is on 15th August 1947.
 India donated Pakistan $60 crore for rehabitation.
 Huge companies such as Intel, Google, etc. are setting their foots in India.
 I got 85% in 10th grade.